drand/website/docs/concepts/cryptography.md

 # Cryptography

-This document provides an overview of the cryptographic building blocks that Drand uses to generate publicly-verifiable, unbiased, and unpredictable randomness in a distributed manner.
+This document provides an overview of the cryptographic building blocks that drand uses to generate publicly-verifiable, unbiased, and unpredictable randomness in a distributed manner.
 The drand beacon has two phases (a setup phase, and a beacon phase), which we describe below.

 Generally, we assume that there are $n$ participants, out of which at most $f<n$ are malicious.
 Drand heavily relies on [threshold cryptography](https://en.wikipedia.org/wiki/Threshold_cryptosystem) primitives, where (at least) a threshold of $t=f+1$ nodes have to work together to execute certain cryptographic operations successfully.